SamiPerttu/fundsp/README.md

 the powerful generic abstractions built into [Rust](https://www.rust-lang.org/).
 Connectivity errors are detected at compile time, saving development time.

-The power of FunDSP provides complex synthesis and filtering capabilities to games and applications using one-liners.

 ### Audio DSP Becomes a First-Class Citizen